This website uses cookies

 17 October 2024 : 13:00-15:00 | Session 3 - Part A | Live Zoom Session

-Invited speakers will lead a round table discussion.
+Invited speakers lead a round table discussion.

-Assignments will be discussed.
+Assignments are discussed.

 31 October 2024 : 13:00-15:00 | Session 3 - Part B | Live Zoom Session